PrivateCoffee/matrix-gptbot/README.md

 - AI-generated responses to messages in a Matrix room (chatbot)
   - Currently supports OpenAI (tested with `gpt-3.5-turbo` and `gpt-4`)
 - AI-generated pictures via the `!gptbot imagine` command
-  - Currently supports OpenAI (DALL-E)
+  - Currently supports OpenAI (DALL-E-2/DALL-E-3)
 - Mathematical calculations via the `!gptbot calculate` command
   - Currently supports WolframAlpha
+- Voice input and output
+  - Currently supports OpenAI (TTS and Whisper)
+  - Beta feature, see dedicated section for details
 - Automatic classification of messages (for `imagine`, `calculate`, etc.)
   - Beta feature, see Usage section for details
 - Really useful commands like `!gptbot help` and `!gptbot coin`